 - Worsening of chronic conditions, such as heart disease, diabetes and asthma

-- Neurological symptoms, ranging from confusion to seizures
+- Neurological signs and symptoms, ranging from confusion to seizures

 - Respiratory failure

-Most cases of flu, including H1N1 flu, need no treatment other than symptom relief.
-If you have a chronic respiratory disease, your doctor may prescribe additional medication to decrease inflammation, open your airways and help clear lung secretions.
+Most cases of flu, including H1N1 flu, require only symptom relief.
+If you have a chronic respiratory disease, your doctor may prescribe additional medication to help relieve your symptoms.

 The antiviral drugs oseltamivir (Tamiflu) and zanamivir (Relenza) are sometimes prescribed to reduce the severity of symptoms, but flu viruses can develop resistance to them.
 Some researchers recommend further study on both of these drugs due to uncertainty about their effects beyond the initial reduction in symptoms.